-We have been discussing US onshore and offshore rig counts in the previous two sections of this series.
+We’ve been discussing US onshore and offshore rig counts in the previous two parts of this series.
 Rig counts in the Louisiana section of the Gulf of Mexico (or GOM) indicate offshore rig activity in the United States.
 This area accounts for almost all offshore drilling in the country.
-The GOM rig count was down by three compared to the previous week, with 46 rigs for the week ending March 13, 2015.
+The Gulf of Mexico rig count was down by 11 rigs compared to the previous week, with 35 rigs for the week ending March 20, 2015.

-In 2010, the Gulf of Mexico rig count fell sharply after BP’s (BP) Deepwater Horizon oil spill, which led to government–imposed restrictions.
+In 2010, the Gulf of Mexico rig count fell sharply after BP’s (BP) Deepwater Horizon oil spill, which led to government-imposed restrictions.
 The GOM rig count didn’t recover to pre-accident levels for several years.
-By September 2012, it averaged ~50 rigs and reached 63 in August.
+By September 2012, it averaged ~50 rigs, and it reached 63 in August.
 In 2014, the average rig count in the Gulf of Mexico was ~55.
 This year, it has averaged 51 so far.
 BP is 4.8% of the iShares Global Energy ETF (IXC).

 US offshore production unabated

 Despite a lower Gulf of Mexico rig count, US offshore oil projects are growing.
 According to the Energy Information Administration (or EIA), three deepwater projects began in the GOM in 4Q14.
-Stone Energy (SGY), Chevron Corporation (CVX), and Murphy Oil Corporation (MUR) operate these three mature oil fields.
+Stone Energy (SGY), Chevron (CVX), and Murphy Oil (MUR) operate these three mature oilfields.